PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

     **Well-presented materials**

-    1. Accessible structure: consistent headings used throughout materials which ate set with heading styles.
-This aids navigation and is very important for students accessing the site with assistive technologies.
+    1. Accessible structure: consistent headings used throughout (using heading styles).
+This aids navigation and is very important for users of assistive technologies.
     2. Relevant staff details given for this particular lecture: this is especially helpful on a module with multiple lecturers.
     3. Brief introduction to the topic and lecture outcomes: gives context to the lecture topic and expectations.
     4. Other useful information about lecture content, delivery or format: in this case an unusual A-Z format.